(1,1) non-L-space knots are persistently foliar: Introduction

+We use branched surfaces to construct taut foliations.
+In 2020, Sarah Rasmussen proposed a way to construct taut foliations from a Heegaard splitting of a certain 3-manifold~\cite{rasmussen2020taut}.
+This idea was later developed by Tao Li using branched surfaces in~\cite{li2022taut}, where he proved the remarkable result that for a Heegaard genus two 3-manifold $M$, if $\pi_1(M)$ is left orderable, then $M$ admits a co-orientable taut foliation.
+Our construction of branched surfaces can be seen as a modification of Li's construction.
+In particular, all the closed 3 manifolds involved in Theorem~\ref{thm:main} have genus two Heegaard splittings.

+Our construction essentially uses the topological description of (1,1) non-L-space knots in~\cite{greene2018space}.
+The topological description guarantees the existence of an interesting sector on the branched surface.
+We can then ``reverse'' this sector to get a branched surface with desired behaviors.
+We remark that this ``reversing'' operation also plays a central role in~\cite{delman2020taut}.
+More details of the construction will be given in section~\ref{sec:2-2}.

+The technically complicated part of this paper is to prove our branched surfaces fully carry laminations.
+Here our methodology is based on the laminar branched surface theory in~\cite{li2002laminar}, and we will heavily use the techniques developed by the author in~\cite{lyu2024knot}, as well as the results in~\cite{lyu2024knot} themselves.
+Interestingly, the main result of~\cite{lyu2024knot} is about slope detections developed by Boyer-Clay and Boyer-Gordon-Hu in~\cite{boyer2017foliations}~\cite{boyer2021slope}, but the main result of this paper is essentially not.
+Philosophically, this provides an example where slope detections could help with finding taut foliations in closed, hyperbolic 3-manifolds.

-\textbf{Organisation of this paper.} In Section~\ref{sec:2} we define our branched surface for any (1,1) non-L-space knot, and prove that if the branched surface fully carries a lamination, then the knot is persistently foliar.
-In Section~\ref{sec:3} we show that for (1,1) almost L-space knots our branched surfaces fully carry laminations.
+\textbf{Organisation of this paper.} In section~\ref{sec:2-1} we review the related theories of (1,1) knots and branched surfaces.
+In section~\ref{sec:2-2} we define our branched surfaces for any (1,1) non-L-space knot in $S^3$ or a lens space, and prove that if any of these branched surfaces fully carries a lamination, then the corresponding knot is persistently foliar.
+In section~\ref{sec:3} we discuss reduction operations on (1,1) diagrams which simplifies the lamination problem.
+In sections~\ref{sec:4} and~\ref{sec:5} we deal with the two terminating cases of our reductions respectively.
+The proof of Theorem~\ref{thm:main} is given at the end of section~\ref{sec:3}, modulo the technical details.

-\textbf{Acknowledgements} The author thanks Zipei Nie for his interest and stimulating conversations.
-The author thanks his advisor Tao Li for encouragement and helpful comments.
+\textbf{Acknowledgements} Many thanks to Zipei Nie for his interest and stimulating conversations which initiated this project.
+The author also thanks John Baldwin and Josh Greene for helpful conversations.
+The author is deeply in debt to his advisor Tao Li for his patience, encouragement, and many valuable comments.